 What sound is your pool pump making?
 When you turn it on is it making any noise?
 Is there just a low hum?
-It may have an electrical fault which will need diagnosing by a pool company.
+It may have an electrical fault that will need diagnosing by a pool company.

-Check your lid and o-ring, are there any visible signs of cracks or damage, if your pump is taking in air it will lose pressure and struggle to prime.
+Check your lid and o-ring, are there any visible signs of cracks or damage, if your pump is taking in the air it will lose pressure and struggle to prime.